4d/docs/docs/WebServer/qodly-studio.md

 The Qodly Studio page is available when the [WebAdmin web server is running](../Admin/webAdmin.md#start-and-stop) and authentication is activated (see above).

-There are two ways to access the studio:
+There are two ways to access Qodly Studio:

 * from your 4D single-user application, go to **Design** > **Qodly Studio...**.
 If the WebAdmin web server is already running, depending on its configuration, your default browser opens at `IPaddress:HTTPPort/studio` or `IPaddress:HTTPSPort/studio`.
 Otherwise, you will be prompted if you want to start the WebAdmin web server first.